 Chapter 4 “Mind Strategies for avoiding the Now”: Eckhart gives possibilities to stabilize in the state of presence in the Now.
 Bringing more consciousness into life is always the way to dissolve all negativity on the level of thinking and of emotions.
 For instance complaining is always non-acceptance of what is.
 If you accept, then you can take responsibility and act by (1) take action or speak out, (2) leave the situation or (3) accept it as it is. (page 82)

 Your life has an Inner Purpose and an Outer Purpose: the inner purpose is all about how you do what you do, consciously.
-The Out Purpose is secondary and is arriving at the goal.
+The outer purpose is arriving at the goal and is secondary.

-Comments to chapter 4: Accepting does not mean to give up on a situation, on the contrary, it accepts what already is there and stops wasting energy on that, what can’t be change anymore anyway.
+Comments to chapter 4: Accepting does not mean to give up on a situation, on the contrary, it accepts what already is there and stops wasting energy on what can’t be changed anyway anymore.
 When you accept, you get all energy to act and change the situation to what you want it to be.

 Chapter 5 “The State of Presence”: Presence is the state free of thought but highly alert, all your attention is in the now.
 Presence is pure consciousness.
 He talks about „Satori“ – brief moments of presence, that are usually not recognized in their significance and vanish afterwards.